the1lab/1lab/src/1Lab/Equiv.lagda.md

 As an intermediate step in proving that $p_0 ≡ p_1$, we _must_ show that
 $x_0 ≡ x_1$ - without this, we can't even _state_ that $p_0$ and $p_1$
-are equal, since they live in different types!
+are identified, since they live in different types!
 To this end, we will build $\pi : p_0 ≡ p_1$, parts of which will be required to assemble the overall proof that $p_0 ≡ p_1$.

 We'll detail the construction of $\pi_0$; for $\pi_1$, the same method is used.
 We want to construct a _line_, which we can do by exhibiting